pmerrill/Chomp-Foods-API-Architecture/README.md

 > **Architectural overview for the Chomp Foods Nutrition API, serving 28M+ records to health and fitness applications globally.**

 ## 📖 About Chomp API
 The [Chomp Foods API](https://chompthis.com/api) is a specialized nutrition engine that goes beyond simple data retrieval.
 It interprets complex ingredient lists to determine dietary suitability (Vegan, Gluten-Free, etc.) for **900,000+ foods**.
-This repository documents the legacy high-scale architecture that powers the platform.
+This repository documents the high-scale architecture that powers the platform.

 ## 🧐 The Problem